-The RI is intended to identify the nature (or type) of contamination which may be present at a site and the extent of that contamination in the environment on the site, or leaving the site.
+The RI is intended to identify the nature (or type) of contamination which may be present at a site and the extent of that contamination in the environment on the site or leaving the site.
 The RI reports on data gathered to determine if the soil, groundwater, soil vapor, indoor air, surface water or sediments may have been contaminated.
 Monitoring wells are installed to assess groundwater and soil borings or test pits are installed to sample soil and/or waste(s) identified.
 If other natural resources are present, such as surface water bodies or wetlands, the water and sediment may be sampled as well.
-Based on the presence of contaminants in soil and groundwater, soil vapor will also be sampled for the presence of contamination.
+Based on the presence of contamination.
 Data collected in the RI influence the development of remedial alternatives.
 The RI report is available for review in the site document repository and the results are summarized in section 6.3.